 Diagnosis: test a highly flexible, colorless, hyaline membrane, following the size changes of the cytoplasm during feeding or starvation; shape usually pyriform or droplet shaped, with the pseudostome on the broad base; filopodia usually few, long and strait, branching.
 Large filopodia slightly taper, smaller filopodia are rod shaped, with parallel sides.
 Longitudinal division.

 Dimensions: 103-150 µm long; my measurements: 133-264 µm; nucleus c.
 33 µm.

-Ecology: common in different types of water, on sediments and between waterplants; easily overlooked because of the resemblance with a piece of debris.
+Ecology: In different types of water, on sediments and between waterplants; easily overlooked because of the resemblance with a piece of debris.
+I’ve also found it in eutrophic water.
 Food: mostly different kind of algae and diatoms.

 Remarks: the pseudostome is hard to observe; it is usually a small slit and often hidden between folds of the membrane.

 Originally this curious organism has been described as Pamphagus mutabilis.
 The use of the name Pamphagus is not correct according to the International Rules, as pointed out by Wailes (1915).